 According to the American Academy of Pediatrics, the best toys for Baby are those that are age and developmentally appropriate, and will promote learning and growth in all areas of development.
 Most toys come labeled with the age they’re recommended for, which can help guide purchases.

 - Play kitchens: Toddlers love to imitate, and a play kitchen is a great toy to spark some imagination.
 Whether you’re looking for a basic design or something more extravagant, there are many models on the market to choose from.
-Adding some pots and pans along with a plate of plastic food will allow him to have a blast mimicking you as he “prepares” a meal – maybe even while you’re doing the same thing in the kitchen.
+Adding some pots and pans along with a plate of plastic food will allow them to have a blast mimicking you as they “prepares” a meal – maybe even while you’re doing the same thing in the kitchen.

 - Mess-free art: Do you have a tot who’s into crafting, but thinks your entire home is a canvas?
 Look into some “tidy” alternatives, such as markers or stampers that only make their mark on the paper that’s included.
-This will allow Baby to find his inner Picasso without forcing you to find cleaning products to get the color off the walls.
+This will allow Baby to find their inner Picasso without forcing you to find cleaning products to get the color off the walls.